Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 	  <tr>
 		<td>CAF_AUTOSCALER_DOCKER_SWARM_STACK</td>
 		<td><i>unspecified</i></td>
-		<td>Used to identify the stack within which the Autoscaler will monitor</td>
+		<td>Used to identify the stack within which the Autoscaler will monitor.
+Note: You must set this in order for the Autoscaler to function. e.g. autoscalerdemo</td>
 		<td>&#10004</td>
 	  <tr>
         <td>CAF_DOCKER_SWARM_TIMEOUT</td>